vksachin2018/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1 START

-1.Import the required libraries.
+STEP 2:Import the required libraries.

-2.Upload and read the dataset.
+STEP 3:Upload and read the dataset.

-3.Check for any null values using the isnull() function.
+STEP 4:Check for any null values using the isnull() function.

-4.From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
+STEP 5:From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.

-5.Find the accuracy of the model and predict the required values by importing the required module from sklearn.
+STEP 6:Find the accuracy of the model and predict the required values by importing the required module from sklearn.

+STEP 7 STOP
 ## Program:
 ```
 /*